Practice Corner Author: Taylor N. Stephens, M.S., Palo Alto University

-The content is locked to SCCAP Members OnlyLogin To Unlock to Access it.
+The content is locked to SCCAP Members OnlyLogin To Unlock and Access Content.

 Full Article Reference: Becker, K.D., Boustani, M., Gellatly, R., & Chorpita, B.F.
 (2018).
 Forty years of engagement research in children’s mental health services: Multidimensional measurement and practice elements.
 Journal of Clinical Child & Adolescent Psychology, 47(1).
 1-23. doi: 10.1080/15374416.2017.1326121